-USAID’s Basic Education Program works with schools and communities to develop 21st century skills for children in primary school grades one through nine.
-It also assists Kosovo education institutions to undertake reforms such as: decentralization of the Municipal Education Directorates, improving the quality of teaching and learning outcomes of primary school students, and improving teacher professional development through school-based training.
+USAID’s Basic Education Program works with schools and communities to develop 21st century skills for children in primary school (grades 1-9).
+It also assists Kosovo education institutions in undertaking reforms such as: decentralization of the Municipal Education Directorates, improving the quality of teaching and learning outcomes of primary school students, and improving teacher professional development through school-based training.

-The Basic Education Program is possible due to a partnership between USAID, the Kosovo Ministry of Education, Science and Technology and the Municipal Education Directorates.
+The Basic Education Program is possible due to a partnership between USAID; the Kosovo Ministry of Education, Science and Technology; and the Municipal Education Directorates.

-· Program established 24 Professional Development Centers (PDCs) and 21st century classrooms to enable local, cost-effective, teacher professional development.
+- 25 Professional Development Centers and 21st century classrooms established in 24 municipalities to enable local, cost-effective, teacher professional development

-Project Duration: August 2010 – September 2015
+Project Duration: August 2010 – July 2016

-USAID Contact: Antigona Mustafa
+Contact: Antigona Mustafa